-Students are given the opportunity to explore different jobs in which they may be interested.
+Opportunities to learn skills for independent living such as riding the bus, basic cooking, making professional phone calls, money skills, budgeting and shopping are provided.
+As students progress they are given the opportunity to explore different jobs in which they may be interested.
 Within this exploration students will learn employability skills and narrow their field of interest.
 In the third year, students will work with Whatcom County DD and/or the Division of Vocational Rehabilitation to finalize their choice of job.
 They will also learn independent learning skills.